smurphyphd/text-analysis-public-university-llm/README.md

 This ReadME file contains my Assignment #3 data.

-# Assignment 3
+# Text Analysis Project - Fine-Tuned Classifer Model via LLM Encoder Assignment 3

-This GitHub contains all of the data files and write-ups for my LLM assignment.
-I used a copy of the LLMs as Annotator Google Colab that was provided in class. https://colab.research.google.com/drive/1EZQ2k3D6pcOc5l1rMuQgaX5Sxy0Eap6B#scrollTo=lUx_swqGSMAu
+This GitHub contains all of the data files and documents write-ups for Sara's LLM project for Computational Text Analysis.

+This repository includes both the answers to Assignment #3, which relied on an early stage version of the data, and the Final Project.

+# ASSIGNMENT 3

 # Data
 Data folder within the Assignment 3 folder contains: